Christmas in the United States of America

 Frank Woolworth started selling glass ornaments in his stores in 1880.
 In 1910 the Sears catalogue started selling ornaments by mail order.

 According to The Guinness World Records, the tallest cut Christmas tree was a 67.36m (221 ft) Douglas fir setup at the Northgate Shopping Center in Seattle, Washington, USA, in December 1950.

 In Hawaii, Santa is called Kanakaloka!

 In the Southwest USA, there are some special customs which have some similarities to those in parts of Mexico.
-These include 'luminarias' or 'farolitos' which are paper sacks partly filled with sand and then have a candle put in them.
+These include 'luminarias' or 'farolitos'.
+These are paper sacks, with shapes cut into them, which are partly filled with sand and then have a candle put in them.
 They are lit on Christmas Eve and are put the edges of paths.
 They represent 'lighting the way' for somewhere for Mary and Joseph to stay.

 A popular food at Christmas in the Southwest USA are tamales.
 You can find out more about Christmas traditions in the Southwest USA on www.lonestarwesterndecor.com/vibrant-christmas-traditions-of-the-southwest.html (goes to another site).

 In the south of Louisiana, on Christmas Eve, families in small communities along the Mississippi River light bonfires along the levees (the high river banks) to help 'Papa Noel' (the name for Santa in French as Louisiana has a strong historical connection with France) find his way to the children's homes!